 Harvey balls are often used in comparison tables to indicate the degree to which a particular item meets a particular criterion.
 While comparing products is often pretty straightforward (price, weight, whether they have certain features), Harvey balls are particularly useful for comparing information that is more qualitative, such as taste or preference.
-In Minitab Workspace or Companion by Minitab, the Harvey Balls template automatically calculates a score, based on your input, to help with your decision-making.
+In Minitab Workspace or Minitab Engage, the Harvey Balls template automatically calculates a score, based on your input, to help with your decision-making.

 Let’s use an example of someone who is looking to buy and evaluate software.
 There are a number of things to consider like features, usability and affordability.
 These characteristics are often measurable, but can sometimes make it difficult to differentiate between products and make a selection.
 In this basic Harvey Balls Matrix, only using measurable characteristics make it appear that all software choices have pros and cons, but that going with any one of them is the correct decision.

 At Minitab, we know investing in software is just as much about partnering up with the software provider as it is the software itself.
 Incorporating the provider can be difficult, as it often boils down to experience and customer service, which are difficult to quantitatively measure.
 By using a Harvey Balls Matrix to help select your software – and provider – you can capture all the important characteristics you are looking for and truly make the best decision.